jfhbrook/ihydra/README.md

 IHydra was hacked together by [Josh Holbrook](https://twitter.com/jfhbrook).
 Hydra itself was written by [Olivia Jack](https://twitter.com/_ojack_).
 The IHydra codebase was forked from IJavascript, which was written by [Nicolas Riesco](https://github.com/n-riesco) and other contributors.
 Small pieces of this project came from other libraries.
 For more details check the headers of the individual files, as well as the `AUTHORS` file in this project.

 Like IJavascript, this project uses a BSD 3-Clause license.

+## Demo

+You can find a fully working demo in [./demo.ipynb](https://github.com/jfhbrook/ihydra/blob/develop/demo.ipynb).

 ## Bugs